A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 \begin{definition}[Canonical 2-Edge-Cover] A 2-edge-cover $S$ of a graph $G$ is \emph{canonical} if: (1) Every small component of $S$ is a cycle; (2) For any complex component $C$ of $S$, each leaf-block $B$ of $C$ has at least $5$ nodes. \end{definition} \begin{restatable}{lemma}{lemcanonical} Given a minimum 2-edge-cover $H$ of a structured graph $G$, in polynomial time one can compute a \emph{canonical} 2-edge-cover $S$ of $G$ with $|S|=|H|$. \end{restatable} \begin{proof} We start with $S:=H$.
-At each step if there are edges $e\in E(G)\setminus E(S)$ and $e'\in E(S)$, such that $S':=S\cup \{e\}\setminus\{e'\}$ is a $2$-edge-cover that has fewer connected components than $S$ or it has the same number of connected components as $S$ but has fewer bridges and blocks in total than $S$, then we replace $S$ by $S'$.
+At each step if there are edges $e\in E(G)\setminus E(S)$ and $e'\in E(S)$, such that $S':=S\cup \{e\}\setminus\{e'\}$ is a $2$-edge-cover that has fewer connected components than $S$, or it has the same number of connected components as $S$ but has fewer bridges and blocks in total than $S$, then we replace $S$ by $S'$.
 This process clearly terminates within a polynomial number of steps, returning a 2-edge-cover $S$ of the same size as the initial $H$ (hence in particular $S$ must be minimal).

 Let us show that the final $S$ satisfies the remaining properties.
 Assume by contradiction that $S$ has a connected component $C$ with at most $5$ edges that is not a cycle.
 By a simple case analysis $C$ must be a $4$-cycle plus one chord $f$.
-However this contradicts the minimality of $S$.\mig{Before it said "by Fact 1".
-But Fact 1 is about 2VCSS no 2-edge-covers.
-I think it is fine as it is now because a $4$-cycle with a chord clearly contradicts the minimality of a 2-edge-cover.}
+However, this contradicts the minimality of $S$.